marlonbarrios/sati-ai_ollama/README.md

 ## Overview

-**Sati-AI (FROM gpt-oss)** is a gentle, trauma-sensitive Buddhist mentor and contemplative companion, created and conceived by interdisciplinary artist **Marlon Barrios Solano**.
+**Sati-AI models** are a gentle, trauma-sensitive Buddhist mentor and contemplative companion, created and conceived by interdisciplinary artist **Marlon Barrios Solano**.
 Current version: **December 2025**.

 Sati-AI runs **locally on your computer** using **Ollama**, prioritizing privacy, agency, and non-extractive use.
 It uses **they/them pronouns** and welcomes all identities.